 Just as he does for every meeting of the Mayor and Council Township Chief Financial Officer Jeffrey Filiatreault gave his report at the beginning of Tuesday night's session.

-Filiatreault reported to nobody's surprise that tax bills had gone out on time to residents.
-Looking at the hundreds of residents who turned out causing the meeting to be moved from Town Hall to Middle School North Mayor Robert Walsh said with a laugh, "I think we all know that."
+Filiatreault reported to nobody's surprise that had gone out on time to residents.
+Looking at the hundreds of residents who turned out causing the meeting to be moved from to Mayor Robert Walsh said with a laugh, "I think we all know that."

 For the next few hours residents came forward to express their feelings on the tax bills many of them received this weekend.
 For some, especially representing the residents of Equestra that tax bill brought an increase of anywhere between 25 and 35 percent.

-While the council was not able to provide any solutions on Tuesday the meeting served as an opportunity for residents to voice their complaints and learn more about the process that got them where they were.
+While the council was not able to provide any solutions on Tuesday the meeting served as an opportunity for residents to voice their complaints and that got them where they were.

 Councilman Juan Malave said it was important to remember that while the township collects all the tax money from residents only a small portion of that stays in the town's coffers.
 "We only keep 17 cents of every one dollar that you guys pay in your property taxes," he said.